EricZQB/sparsenc/README.md

 Introduction
 ============
-This project provides a C implementation (and a Python wrapper) encoding/recoding/decoding for network coding.
+This project provides a C implementation (and a Python wrapper) for encoding/recoding/decoding of network coding.
 Random linear network coding (RLNC) [1] and several of its sparse variants are implemented.
 The library supports three catagories of sparse network codes (SNC): random codes, band codes and BATS-like codes [2].

 The following decoders are implemented: